-In particular, the rights to the intellectual property covering our product candidates PYX-201 and PYX-203 are in-licensed from Pfizer and the rights to the intellectual property covering our product candidate PYX-202 is in-licensed from LegoChem.
-We may acquire the rights to the intellectual property covering future product candidates from other third party licensors.
+In particular, the rights to the intellectual property covering our product candidates PYX-201 and PYX-203 are in-licensed from Pfizer, the rights to the intellectual property covering our product candidate PYX-202 is in-licensed from LegoChem, and the rights to the intellectual property covering our product candidates from Biosion.
+We may acquire the rights to the intellectual property covering future product candidates from other third-party licensors.

-If we fail to meet our obligations under any of our in-license agreements, including the Pfizer License Agreement or the LegoChem License Agreement, then the licensor may terminate the license agreement.
+If we fail to meet our obligations under any of our in-license agreements, including the Pfizer License Agreement, the LegoChem License Agreement, or the Biosion License Agreement, then the licensor may terminate the license agreement.
 If one of our material in-license agreements is terminated, we will lose the right to continue to develop and commercialize the product candidate(s) covered by such in-license agreement.
 While we would expect to exercise all rights and remedies available to us, including seeking to cure any breach by us, and otherwise seek to preserve our rights under our in-license agreements, we may not be able to do so in a timely manner, at an acceptable cost or at all.